banadiga/web-dashboard/ops/README.md

-# How to use static
+# How to use server

 ## Start server locally